Sayshal/spell-book/ROADMAP.md

 - ✅ Responsive design with proper overflow handling and table layout
 - ✅ Localization support with comprehensive language strings

-#### **Update Properties for 5.X [Critical]**
+#### **Update Properties for 5.X [COMPLETED]**

-Update various `CONFIG.DND5E` references to new 5e standard for full compatibility with dnd5e v5.0+.
+Update various `CONFIG.DND5E` references to new 5e standard for full compatibility with dnd5e v5.0+ and Foundry V13.

-**Code justification:** Many instances of `label` → `name`, and `icon` → `img`, etc. need updating throughout the codebase.

-**Required changes:**

-- Update all property references to new naming conventions
+**Implementation summary:** The V12/V13 compatibility system implements intelligent property detection through the `genericUtils.getConfigLabel()` helper function, which automatically determines whether CONFIG objects use `.label` (V12) or `.name` (V13) properties.
+The system updates all filter generation, spell formatting, and field validation functions to use this compatibility layer.
+The `MODULE.ISV13` flag enables version-specific code paths for deprecation warnings like the DragDrop namespace change.
+All major functions in `compendium-management.mjs`, `filters.mjs`, `spell-formatting.mjs`, `field-definitions.mjs`, `query-parser.mjs`, and `gm-spell-list-manager.mjs` have been updated to use the new dual-compatibility approach.
+The form elements system has been modernized to use `dnd5e.applications.fields` methods directly, dropping legacy 3.3.1 support.

+**Features implemented:**

+- ✅ Intelligent CONFIG property detection with automatic `.label` vs `.name` handling
+- ✅ Universal compatibility helper `genericUtils.getConfigLabel()` for all CONFIG objects
+- ✅ Updated damage type filter generation with dual V12/V13 support
+- ✅ Updated condition filter generation with proper property handling
+- ✅ Updated spell school formatting and validation across all contexts
+- ✅ Updated spell preparation mode localization with version compatibility
+- ✅ Updated advanced search field validation and autocomplete systems
+- ✅ Fixed DragDrop deprecation warnings with V13 namespace compatibility
+- ✅ Modernized form element creation using official dnd5e.applications.fields methods
+- ✅ Comprehensive testing and validation across all filter and search functions
-- Maintain backwards compatibility with legacy systems
+- ✅ Backward compatibility maintenance for V12 systems
-- Update compendium integration patterns
-- Test thoroughly with both old and new dnd5e versions
+- ✅ Future-proof architecture supporting potential further CONFIG structure changes

 ### v1.0.0 - Feature Complete Release